emmanuelchauvin/french-albert/README.md

 Our work
 ========

 So, we built a French ALBERT base model from a complete Wikipedia French Dataset.
-This base model is composed of 12M parameters (instead of 108M for BERT base).
+This base model is composed of 12M parameters (instead of 108M for BERT base and 138M for RoBERTa).

 The model has been trained for 1.5M steps during 4 days on a [TPU POD v3-256](https://cloud.google.com/tpu/docs/types-zones) on Google Cloud.
 So, thank you to Google and the [TensorFlow Research Cloud (TFRC)](https://www.tensorflow.org/tfrc) for their support during this project.